mina-fayazi/FullStackOpen/part5/README.md

 - The test verifies:
   - The handler is called once upon submission.
   - The object passed to the handler matches the user input.

+### 5.17: Blog List End To End Testing, step 1
+- Initialize a new npm project for end-to-end testing by using `Playwright` in the `bloglist-e2e` directory.
+- Test the application to ensure the login form is shown by default when visiting the front page.
+- The test verifies that the username input, password input, and login button are all visible to the user upon page load.

+### 5.18: Blog List End To End Testing, step 2
+- Add two separate tests:
+  - One to verify successful login using correct credentials.
+The test checks for a confirmation message and ensures it is styled correctly.
+  - Another to verify that login fails with incorrect credentials.
+It checks for an error message and ensures the message is correctly styled and that no success message appears.
+- The database is reset before each test to ensure a clean state.
+- A test user is created before each test to simulate real user interaction.